The Amazon Rainforest snakes have covered every niche the forest has created, from the canopy to the ground, inside soil, and inside water.

 As their name suggests, Amazon Tree Boas live mainly in the trees and are classed as arboreal, but they can come down to the ground at night.
 Like the emerald tree boas, these snakes are also known to hang from trees to catch passing prey.
 They have varied colouration from an olive body to orange or yellow.

-We will continue adding for species to this post, enjoy it!!
+We will continue adding species to this post.
+Enjoy it!!